IELTS Writing Task

 IELTS Writing Task 2

-In Writing Task 2 requires you are required to write at least 250 words.
-You will be given a topic and will be tested on your ability to respond by giving and justifying an opinion, discussing the topic, summarizing details, outlining problems, identifying possible solutions and supporting what you write with reasons, arguments and relevant examples from your own knowledge or experience.
+The Writing Task 2 of IELTS requires you to write at least 250 words.
+You will be given a topic and will be tested on your ability to respond by giving and justifying an opinion, discussing the topic, summarizing details, outlining problems, identifying possible solutions and supporting what you write with reasons, arguments and relevant examples from your knowledge or experience.

 • Food